navis-org/navis/navis/data/readme.md

 ### Neurons

-The example neurons provided are olfactory projection neurons of the DA1 glomerulus and were are from the Janelia hemibrain data set (see [here](https://neuprint.janelia.org)) [1].
+The example neurons provided are olfactory projection neurons of the DA1 glomerulus from the Janelia hemibrain data set
+(see [here](https://neuprint.janelia.org)) [1].

 ### Volumes